progenetix/progenetix.github.io-legacy/pages/_doc/downloads.md

-With the maturation of the Beacon v2 protocol and associated data schemas, the default delivery of JSON encoded data follows the standard Beacon response format where the main data is contained in the `response.results` array.
+With the maturation of the Beacon v2 protocol and associated data schemas, the default delivery of JSON encoded data follows the standard Beacon response format where the main data is contained in the `results` array.

 For more information see the [beaconresponse json](/doc/beaconresponse-json.html) documentation.